pysam-developers/pysam/doc/index.rst

 This module provides a low-level wrapper around the htslib_ C-API as using `cython`_ and a high-level API for convenient access to the data in *SAM/BAM* formatted files.
-Also included is an interface to the samtools_ command line utilities and the tabix_ C-API for reading compressed and indexed tabular data.
+Also included is an interface to the samtools_ and bcftools_ command line utilities and the tabix_ C-API for reading compressed and indexed tabular data.

-The current version wraps *htslib-1.2.1* and *samtools-1.2*.
+The current version wraps *htslib-1.3*, *samtools-1.3* and *bcftools-1.3*.

 Contents
 --------